F47-503/autoemoji/README.md

 ### `linear_approach.ipynb` notebook
-contains linear approach for problem using TfidfVectorizer from nltk + LightGBM Classifier.
+contains linear approach for problem using TfidfVectorizer from nltk + XGBoost Regressor.
 2 models are trained :
-- first is reaction predicting itself (`LGBM_model_vectors`)
+- first is reaction predicting itself (`XGB_model_vectors`)
-- second is for choosing whether to post reaction or not, default reaction is like, and model determines whether we should post like or not. (`LGBM_model_vectors_default`)
+- second is for choosing whether to post reaction or not, default reaction is like, and model determines whether we should post like or not. (`XGB_model_vectors_default`)
-For both models we use LightGBM Classifier with weighted classes.
+For both models we use XGBoost Regressor with argmax.
 Both models are trained on my dataset.

 ###  With script `inference.py` you can run the bot